 Do you know what’s really nice about those old stand up ashtray bases?
 They seem to be the perfect specimens for re-purposing into quirky, beautiful, and unique table lamps.
 I’ve seen old ones of all shapes, sizes, and materials, especially at auctions and I wonder if people have similar ideas because they always tend to sell for much higher than I would ever pay for one.
 Either that or they smoke.

 This one, I’d received from my dad because he knows we’ll use just about anything to make something else.
-It’s just the base and this is probably what it looked like before.
 We’re pretty sure it’s cast aluminum and it has a decent weight to it.
 It didn’t have the top part and he’d already sandblasted it.

 Sandblasting is just what it sounds like…he blasted it with sand.
 For this in particular, it was to clean up the surface using sand and an air compressor.
 Needless to say, it’s the best thing you could ever wish for.
 It removes every.single.thing.
 I need to learn how to do this.
 Although it’s funny, especially since the original was indeed black because we ended up painting it black again.